 Change the organization’s culture by advertising and celebrating UX victories.

-In Parts 3 and 4 of this series, I’ll describe Delta Market in 2020, after the organization had reached UX Paradise—that is, the highest level of UX maturity.
+In Part 3 and Part 4 of this series, I’ll describe Delta Market in 2020, after the organization had reached UX Paradise—that is, the highest level of UX maturity.

 I am greatly indebted to Peter Carstensen, Jan Clausen, Anker Helms Jørgensen, Søren Lauesen, and Chauncey Wilson, who have provided helpful feedback on drafts of this article.